-- Use for Analysis: : to use the selected scenario for Timing Analyzer.
-This command is also available from the Advanced tab in the SmartTime Options dialog box - Use for TDPR: : to use the selected scenario for Timing-driven Layout.
-This command is also available from the Advanced tab in the SmartTime Options dialog box. - Clone scenario: to create a new scenario with a set of constraints based on an existing scenario - Delete scenario: to delete the selected scenario - Rename scenario: to rename the selected scenario - New Scenario: to create a new scenario
+- Use for Analysis: to use the selected scenario for Timing Analyzer.
+This command is also available from the Advanced tab in the SmartTime Tools> Options dialog box - Use for TDPR: to use the selected scenario for Timing-driven Layout.
+This command is also available from the Advanced tab in the SmartTime Options dialog box - · Clone scenario: to create a new scenario with a set of constraints based on an existing scenario - Delete scenario: to delete the selected scenario - · Rename scenario: to rename the selected scenario

+New scenario: create a new scenario

-Setting SmartTime Options - SmartFusion2, IGLOO2, RTG4
+Setting SmartTime Options